Sidk97/Github_Tutorials/README.md

 git config --global user.email your_email_id
 ```
 ## Pushing files on to Repository
+_Concept_:-
-_Concept_:- Before any file is pushed on to the repository, the files are first added/staged on to a staging environment.
+1.Before any file is pushed on to the repository, the files are first added/staged on to a staging environment.
+2.There are three steps before the files are pushed to the repository,
+a. **Add** the desired files to the staging environment.
+b. **Commit** the file to the staging environment.
+c. **Push** the file to the repository hosted on GitHub or GitLab.

 In order to check modified files and untracked files inside the workspace,
 ```